mathematicalmichael/thesis/README.md

 $ dmake
 ```

-The docker image to build the document is
+The docker image to build the document is created from `./bin/Dockerfile` and pushed automatically by Github Actions to
-`docker.io/mathematicalmichael/latex`
+`docker.io/mathematicalmichael/latex-thesis`.

-and all the software used to create the simulation results and figures can be found inside of
+All the software used to create the simulation results and figures can be used by pulling
-`docker.io/mathematicalmichael/python:thesis`, which is built from
+`docker.io/mathematicalmichael/python-thesis`, which is built from `./bin/Dockerfile-conda` and also published continuously.
+This image relies on Fenics, a physics simulation software suite which is no longer supported, and so the python image is based on Python 3.7.6.
+In reality, only data-generation really needs to be tied to this requirement, and in the future the data-generation image may be separated from all
+the other python script dependencies in order to validate that newer versions of Python still work.

+Note: There is another compatible image with `./bin/Dockerfile-python` which relies on the official `current` image from the maintainers of Fenics, but that uses Python 3.6.7.
+It is published at `docker.io/mathematicalmichael/python:thesis` (before the author understood how to properly use image tags).

+For what it is worth, MUD and MUD-Examples both (at the time of writing, a year after defense), test Python versions up to 3.9.7, so with the exception of data-generation with Fenics for the PDE-based examples, everything else appears to be compatible with newer versions of python (and other architectures, which are discussed below).

 ### Debian-based distributions